bartbutenaers/node-red-contrib-sse-client/README.md

 data:[{"op":"replace","path":"/0/price","value":67},{"op":"replace","path":"/1/price","value":89},{"op":"replace","path":"/2/price","value":45},{"op":"replace","path":"/3/price","value":64},{"op":"replace","path":"/5/price","value":19},{"op":"replace","path":"/8/price","value":68}]
 ```

-In this example stream, the available events are *'data'* and *'patch'*.
-Those event names need to be specified in the node's config screen, to be able to receive them.
+In most cases the server will not specify an event type, which means the client will assign the default event type *'message'*.
+However in this example stream, the sever sends two different event types *'data'* and *'patch'*.

 P.S.
 If you are wondering whether your data stream is an SSE stream (or perhaps some other streaming type), have a look at the **'content-type'** of the http response.
 In case of SSE streaming, the content-type should contain **'event-stream'**.
 For example in Chrome this can be visualised in the Developer Tools (Network tab):